-Our teaching staff includes full-time faculty and administrators, adjunct faculty, and graduate student instructors.
+Our teaching staff includes full-time faculty and administrators, affiliated faculty, and graduate student instructors.
 All of our staff have graduate level training in linguistics, TESOL, and/or speech-language pathology.
 We look forward to working with you.

 For more information on how to join our team, please visit our Get Involved page.

 English Language Programs Full-Time StaffJulia Moore is the Director of English Language Programs.
 Her areas of linguistic expertise include second language acquisition and pragmatics.
 Dr. Moore has served in English Language Programs since 1995, and has extensive experience in curriculum development, program administration, graduate student training, and Teaching English to Speakers of Other Language (TESOL).
-Courses: Linguistics 489, ELP Foundations (TGS 509).Erin Leddon is the Associate Director of English Language Programs and supervises English language proficiency testing in support of The Graduate School and a Lecturer in English Language Programs.
+Courses: Linguistics 489, ELP Foundations (TGS 509).Jen Alexander is a Program Associate in The Graduate School and a Lecturer in English Language Programs.
 Her area of linguistic expertise is articulatory and acoustic phonetics, with a focus on perception and production of North American English and lexical tone (e.g., Chinese).
-She leads our initiative to provide high-quality, instructor-supported, online and blended speech-and-language courses.
-She also has extensive experience teaching group classes and providing individual instruction services.
+She is the primary instructor for Integrated Academic Skills and also works with students one-on-one in our LING 482 individual instruction services and our LING 483 supported online software training course.
 Courses: Linguistics 380, Linguistics 482, Linguistics 483, ELP Foundations (TGS 509).Autumn D. Bryant is a Speech-Language Pathologist in English Language Programs.
 She has a BA in Sociology from the University of Illinois at Urbana-Champaign, an MA in Speech and Hearing Science from the University of Illinois at Urbana-Champaign, and an MS in Health Communication from Northwestern University.
-She leads our individual instruction program and teaches in our Integrated Academic Skills program.
-She is able to support English language learners who may have an existing or undiagnosed speech disorder in addition to learning English as another language.
-Courses: Linguistics 380, Linguistics 482, ELP Foundations (TGS 509).Brian Hampson is the Program Coordinator for English Language Programs.
-Brian is the main point of administrative contact for all student enquiries related to registration, testing, orientation programs, etc. His areas of linguistic expertise include Teaching English to Speakers of Other Languages (TESOL) and Japanese.
-He is the main point of contact for all inquiries about registration, courses, program administration, and scheduling.
+She leads our LING 482 individual instruction program, offers pronunciation bootcamp workshops, and oversees development of our Attune® auditory discrimination software.
+She is also able to support English language learners who may have an existing or undiagnosed speech disorder.
+Courses: Linguistics 482, ELP Foundations (TGS 509).Brian Hampson is the Program Coordinator for English Language Programs.
+Brian oversees admissions, registration, and proficiency testing for English Language Programs, coordinates the English Development through Guided Exploration (EDGE) program, and supports the curriculum management of ELP Foundations.
+His areas of linguistic expertise include Teaching English to Speakers of Other Languages (TESOL) and Japanese.
+He is the main point of contact for all inquiries about admissions, registration, courses, program administration, and scheduling.

-English Language Programs Adjunct Instructors
+English Language Programs Affiliated Instructors

 English Language Programs Graduate Student Instructors